 Pre-Placement Adoption Leave for B.C.
 Government Employees

-Parents preparing to adopt a child can take this leave to attend mandatory pre-placement visits with the prospective adoptive child and to complete the legal process required by the child's country, including travel for international adoption.
+Parents preparing to adopt a child can take this leave to attend mandatory pre-placement visits with the prospective adoptive child.
+Leave is also available for completing the legal process required by the child's country.
+This includes travel for international adoption.
 Refer to your Collective Agreement or Terms & Conditions of Employment for further details.

 Pre-placement visits are not normally required for direct placement adoptions.
 For example adoptions by

 Pre-placement adoption leave can be taken intermittently as needed to a combined maximum of seven weeks (245 hours) per calendar year.
 Leave under this provision will end with the placement of the adoptive child.
 However, if a match is not successful, the employee is still eligible for the balance of the yearly maximum.

 Adoptive parents are eligible for parental leave following the placement.